Katumbigeorges/Linux-From-Scratch/README.md

 - Util-linux (2.27)
 - E2fsprogs (1.42.13)

-[Complete package list available in the subject PDF]
+[Complete package list available in the map PDF]

 ## Bonus Features
 Enhance your distribution with: